 - Guide Map--Study your Guide Map and learn the lay of the land before you arrive.
 This will be beneficial when scheduling fastpasses before your vacation, too.
 They have plenty of maps as you enter the parks every day.
 Keep one on you at all times so you can locate a bathroom as soon as someone needs one.
 The maps also give you information on park operating hours, restaurant hours, show times along with times and locations of the Disney characters.
 Tip: you can schedule a fastpass before your vacation to see your favorite Disney character and be sure to take advantage of Extra Magic Hours for Disney Resort Guests ONLY.

 - Maintenance/Refurbishment Schedule--Be sure to view what could be closed when planning your vacation.
+Click here to see the most recent refurbishment schedule.
 It may still be warm to you in January in Florida, but they tend to close down the waterparks for annual maintenance in January and February.
 It may be swimming weather to you, like us Mainers, but it's not swimming weather to most of the southern population.
 Our pool at our resort was closed for refurbishment in October.
 No swimming for us, but we could've planned in advance to go to a water park, if we wanted to.
 Or, it would be a HUGE disappointment if you learned, only once you arrived, that Space Mountain is closed for refurbishment.
 It's good to know in advance so you can make alternative arrangements or so you and your vacation party won't be disappointed.
 There's nothing we can do if rides break down, though.
 I was just about to step into my seat for Space Mountain when they closed the ride and sent a few hundred people down the ramp disappointed, but it is what it is.
 Things happen.

 - Water--stay hydrated!!
 The number one reason guests get fatigued, sick or light-headed in the park is usually because of dehydration.
 If you are thirsty, you are already dehydrated.
 Walt Disney World has drink carts and drinking fountains everywhere you are walking so it is easy to buy a drink.
 You can carry a water bottle in with you.
 Disney does allow you to walk up to every quick service restaurant and ask for water for free.
 The kids may say they're fine, but keep a close eye on their water intake and reinforce drinking water.
 Depending on the temperatures and activity, they will need more water than other normal times.